rcijov/nativeReactWeb3/README.md

-w to set up web3.js with CRNA

-This is a simple guide to get you started with using the Ethereum Javascript API ([web3.js](https://github.com/ethereum/web3.js/)) with the Create React Native App project.
-This is not an in-depth guide.

 1. Make sure you have Node version 6 or later installed, if not, get it on the [Node website](http://nodejs.org/)

 	`node --version`